anthonyhojun/R.Visualizations/README.md

 # R.Visualizations

-Download the Report.html or view it online: http://htmlpreview.github.io/?https://github.com/anthonyhojun/R.Visualizations/blob/master/Report.html
+Download Report.html to view the data process

 Visualisation of shots taken by retired NBA star Kobe Bryant